-Part of the Pittsburgh Technology Council's inaugural Co-CREATE Creative Business Ignition Program, this team of advisors, mentors and partners will be working closely with the 2016-17 Co-CREATORS to assist them in the growth of their creative business.
+Leading the Pittsburgh Technology Council's Co-CREATE Creative Business Ignition Program, this team of advisers, mentors and partners will be working closely with the Co-CREATORS to assist them in the growth of their creative business.

 Director, Creative Industries Acceleration, Pittsburgh Technology Council

 Kim is the Founding Director of the Creative Industries Network, the annual CREATE Festival in Pittsburgh, and the Co-CREATE Business Ignition Program for Creative Entrepreneurs.
 She has been establishing programs and initiatives to support creatives at the intersection of creativity and innovation since 2008.
 An author and artist herself, Kim works to empower creatives of all kinds to realize their aspirations.

 Jim has primary responsibility for the Foundation’s Education agenda in West Virginia and Southwestern Pennsylvania.
 In addition, he directs several economic development projects in Southwestern Pennsylvania.
 Jim holds a Ph.
 D. from the University of Pittsburgh with a concentration in social research, and has over 35 years of experience in nonprofit administration and philanthropy.
 Over the years, he has served on the boards of Philanthropy West Virginia, Grantmakers of Western Pennsylvania, the Women’s Center and Shelter, Pittsburgh Filmmakers, the Andrew Carnegie Free Library, the Remake Learning Council, and the University of Pittsburgh’s Institute of Politics.
 He also lectures at the University of Pittsburgh’s Graduate School of Public and International Affairs.

 Executive Director, Chatham University Center for Women’s Entrepreneurship